tuck1s/thetucks-com/content/post/janome-memory-craft-6000/index.md

 There is also a "mystery" MI-10 component which looks like it might be two diodes in a 4-pin package.
 Maybe this is protection for back-EMF from the stepper motors.

 ![](img/IMG_6899.jpeg)
+_mystery component_

 ![](img/IMG_6902.jpeg)
-_mystery component_
+_mystery component, side view_

 Removing C9 and testing it with a meter showed it had failed short-circuit, not too surprising as it's nearly 40 years old!
 It's a Nippon Chemi-Con device, with two "prongs" per terminal, one of them turned 90 degrees.
 I couldn't find an exact physical match, but [CPC Farnell](https://cpc.farnell.com/) had some stock that was similar.

-I also got replacements for C10 (low voltage side) as it will also have aged, and could fail soon.
+I also got replacements for C9 and C10 as both will have aged, and could fail soon.

-Modern capacitors tend to be physically smaller for the same value and rating, so I ordered two of each value: one with ths same, and one with higher voltage rating.
+Modern capacitors tend to be physically smaller for the same value and rating, so I ordered two of each value: one with the same voltage rating, and one with higher voltage rating.
 If the higher-rated ones physically fit, then they should be long-lasting.

 |Part No|Description|
 |--|--|